 By law we are permitted to have an outside satellite dish.
 Looking around the neighborhood I see satellite dishes everywhere.
 They are on roof tops, sides of houses, some even elevated on tripods and steel masts.
 Well, I happened to have an unused dish screwed on the side of my back porch.
 The idea came to me – install the dish on a steel pole, and mount a 2-meter J-pole antenna with it?
 The antenna will be outside at a higher elevation, and at least partially hidden by the dish.

 I used a 10 ft. galvanized steel pole, 4 clamps and 2 wall brackets.
 I mounted the antenna and DSS dish on the steel mast, bolted the brackets to my back porch and swung the whole thing in the air.
 The dish is pointed in approximately the same direction as everyone else’s so it looks “normal”.
-After tossing the coax through a window I was all set!
+After tossing the coax through a window I was ready.

 The idea here is to have my antenna high in the air, in free space, with the dish mounted close by for concealment.
 To the untrained eye this should hopefully look like just another dish installation.
-If anyone asks me about the dish, I’ll just tell them “the dish guy put that there, what do I know about antennas?”.
+If anyone asks me about the dish, I’ll just tell them “the dish guy put it there, what do I know about antennas?”. 😉

 I used hardline coax since I got a good deal on eBay.
 The connection is “flooded” with non-conductive dielectric silicon compound to exclude air and moisture.
 The outside of the connection is coated with several layers of “liquid tape” insulating coating.
 The dish is real, and could be aligned & wired for actual use.

 Meanwhile, from an Anonymous Ham living in a HOA-patrolled neighborhood …click for larger view click for larger view

 I bored a hole in the stucco and ran the cable from the antenna through the hole straight to my radio shack (in my master bedroom).
 I painted the antenna black.
 Its original color is non glossy silver.